mislavivanda/RF_DamnVulnerableDeFi/contracts/selfie/README.md

     Since we need to remember our action for later execution we need to save it in our contract memory via `storage` keyword.
 Also, for every proposed action we generate unique `actionId` as a simple counter increment. `actionId` is returned to participant who proposes action so he can later execute it by providing this identifier.
 This is enabled by `actions` mapping variable which stores every proposed action in contract memory forever(`storage` keyword).

-    In order to execute proposed action we need to satisfy conditions specified in `_canBeExecuted()` method i.e. method can't be executed before(`executedAt` property records this) and at least 2 days must pass between action proposal and execution.
+    In order to execute proposed action we need to satisfy conditions specified in `_canBeExecuted()` method i.e. method can't be executed more than one time(`executedAt` property records this) and at least 2 days must pass between action proposal and execution.

 - `DrainSelfiePool.sol`: attacker contract with 3 specified methods.
 Details about these methods will be covered in [**Attack**](#Attack) chapter.
 ## Vulnerability